Residential Storm Damage

 Storm Damage FAQ

 - Common visible signs from the ground: missing or lifted shingles, granule accumulation in gutters or downspouts, displaced ridge caps, dented metal vents or downspouts, debris on the roof, or water stains on interior ceilings.
 Less visible signs require roof-level inspection: hail bruising on shingles (round impact marks), cracked or displaced tiles, separated valley flashing, and damaged underlayment.
-Brown's Roofing offers free post-storm inspections — we walk the roof, document any damage, and tell you whether you have a claim-worthy scope.
+Brown's Roofing offers free post-storm inspections — we walk the roof, document any damage, and give you a written estimate so you can decide whether to file.

 - If the damage was caused by a covered peril (wind, hail, falling debris, hurricane) and exceeds your deductible, in most cases yes — homeowners insurance covers repair or replacement minus your deductible.
 We document the damage thoroughly with photos and a written report, attend your adjuster's inspection at no charge, and complete the repair to manufacturer specification once the claim is approved.
 We do not inflate scopes or chase claims that aren't there.

 - An Assignment of Benefits transfers your insurance claim rights to a contractor — meaning the contractor (not you) controls the claim, the payout, and the repair scope.
 AOB has been heavily abused in Florida and other markets by opportunistic contractors who use it to inflate claims and disappear before the work is done.
 Brown's Roofing does NOT use AOB.
-We work directly with you and your carrier; you retain control of your claim throughout.
+We work directly for you; you retain control of your claim throughout and deal with your carrier directly.
 If a contractor is asking you to sign AOB at the door post-storm, slow down and verify them carefully.

 - Policy terms vary, but most homeowners insurance carriers require claims to be filed within 30–365 days of the date of loss, with shorter windows in named-storm and hurricane scenarios.
 Some states have specific statutes (Florida is 1 year for hurricane claims; Louisiana adjusts based on the event).
 The practical advice: document and file as soon as you safely can after the event.
 Delayed claims can be denied for "failure to mitigate further damage" if the carrier argues the homeowner allowed damage to worsen.

 - Yes, and most homeowners do.
 Class 4 impact-rated shingles, FORTIFIED designation, and metal upgrades commonly bundle on top of insurance scope — homeowner pays the differential.
 The upgrades typically pay back through ongoing insurance discounts within 4–8 years.
 Louisiana Fortify Homes Program grants can subsidize FORTIFIED differentials for eligible homes.
-We pull discount eligibility before quoting so the after-discount math is real.
+Ask your carrier or agent which premium discounts a Class 4 or FORTIFIED upgrade qualifies for, so you can weigh the after-discount math.

-- Brown's Roofing isn't a public adjuster — we don't represent you in a denial fight or appeal — but we can provide additional documentation, expert observations, and contractor estimates that often resolve scope disputes informally with the carrier.
-For formal appeals, denials, or under-scope situations that require escalation, we can refer you to public adjusters and attorneys experienced with storm claims in your state.
-We don't advocate filing fraudulent claims; we do advocate making sure legitimate claims are paid fairly.
+- Brown's Roofing isn't a public adjuster — we don't represent you in a denial fight or appeal — but we can provide additional damage documentation, expert observations, and a written itemized repair estimate for your records.
+If your claim is denied, under-scoped, or disputed, we refer you to a licensed public adjuster or an attorney experienced with storm claims in your state, who can represent you with the carrier.
+We don't advocate filing fraudulent claims; we do advocate making sure legitimate damage is documented thoroughly.

 Storm Damage Response in Your Market